ClementNerma/NightOS/docs/specs/services/system/crypto.md

 **WARNING:** I am not a cryptography expert, so this document certainly contains mistakes or bad practices.
 In which case, feel free to let me know!

+This service provides ways to perform secure cryptography operations from any process.
+Most methods do not require any permission.

 ## Methods

 ### `0x1000` GENERATE_NUMBER

-Generate a 64-bit number using a cryptographically-secure method.
+Generate a 64-bit number using a cryptographically-secure method with a high level of entropy.
+A TPM will be used if available.

 **Arguments:**